Adapt Your Assessment Methods for Your Teaching Modality

 5. Promoting Academic Integrity

-If your class exams are subject to identity verification and/or proctoring requirements, you use Respondus Lockdown Browser with Monitor which is integrated within the HuskyCT platform.
+If your class exams are subject to identity verification and/or proctoring requirements, you can use Respondus Lockdown Browser with Monitor which is integrated within the HuskyCT platform.
 The technology provides a way to capture student identity and monitor students as they complete their exams.
 Respondus Lockdown with Monitor doesn’t require scheduling (other than activating it in the HuskyCT settings) and is available 24 hours as day.
 A few things to consider while requiring ID verification and online proctoring:

 - Remember that students are experiencing major disruptions, and stress affects learning.
 Even if they have used digital proctoring before, provide additional support for tool use, practice, and reassurance to help them prepare.